chef-boneyard/chef_handler/README.md

 - class_name: name attribute.
 The name of the handler class (can be module name-spaced).
 - source: full path to the handler file.  can also be a gem path if the handler ships as part of a Ruby gem.
 - arguments: an array of arguments to pass the handler's class initializer
-- supports: type of Chef Handler to register as, ie :report, :exception or both. default is `:report => true, :exception => true`
+- supports: type of Chef Handler to register as, i.e. :report, :exception or both. default is `:report => true, :exception => true`

 ### Example